ubiquity/ubiquity-dollar/packages/contracts/docs/src/src/dollar/core/UbiquityCreditToken.sol/contract.UbiquityCreditToken.md

 ### raiseCapital

-Raises capital in the form of Ubiquity Credit Token (only redeemable when Ubiquity Dollar > 1$)
+Raises capital in the form of Ubiquity Credit Token

-*You should be minter to call this function*
+*CREDIT_TOKEN_MINTER_ROLE access control role is required to call this function*

 ```solidity